bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/evening-chanting.md

 They are the Blessed One's disciples, who have practised well,\
 Who have practised directly,\
 Who have practised insightfully,\
-Those who practise with integrity ---\
+Those who practise with integrity &ndash;\
-That is the four pairs, the eight kinds of noble beings ---\
+That is the four pairs, the eight kinds of noble beings &ndash;\
 These are the Blessed One's disciples.\
 Such ones are worthy of gifts, worthy of hospitality,\
 worthy of offerings, worthy of respect;\